Jihad of Usman dan Fodio: Legacy

-The success of the jihad inspired a number of later West African jihadists, including Massina Empire founder Seku Amadu, Toucouleur Empire founder Umar Tall, Wassoulou Empire founder Samori Ture, Adamawa Emirate founder Modibo Adama and Zabarma Emirate founder Babatu (warlord).
+The success of the jihad inspired a number of later West African jihadists, including Massina Empire founder Seku Amadu, Toucouleur Empire founder Omar Saidou Tall, Wassoulou Empire founder Samori, Adamawa Emirate founder Modibo Adama and Zabarma Emirate founder Babatu (warlord).

+The consequences of this Jihad reached far beyond West Africa, influencing regions as far as South America.
+Many recently enslaved individuals taken from these areas, who were already trained in military tactics, were highly able to stage numerous revolts in Portuguese Brazil that occurred during the 19th century.

 The Sokoto Caliphate has continued to the present.
 Since the British conquest of the Caliphate in 1903, and later Nigerian independence under a constitutional government in 1960, the Caliphate's political authority has diminished.
 But the position still has considerable spiritual authority.